adel-eof/rag-starter/README.md

 * **Parallelized Indexing:** Uses `multiprocessing` to quickly scan, filter, and chunk large codebases, making the indexing process significantly faster.
 * **Smart Chunking & Filtering:** Uses a code-aware text splitter and filters out common "junk" directories (like `node_modules`, `.git`, etc.) for a clean, relevant index.
 * **Live Index Reloading:** Includes a `POST /v1/admin/reload-index` endpoint to load a new index without restarting the server.
-* **Svelte Frontend:** Includes a simple, pre-configured web interface for chatting.

 ## ⚙️ Architecture Overview